amjadabu-mahfouz/Deep-Learning-Firmware-Classifier/README.md

 ##### The last step is to call the filter_images() method which will use the previously set parameters to apply the appropriate filter.

 > controller.filter_images()

+### Testing CNN models

+##### Testing the models is simple and requires only one method call to test_model().
+The testing and training datasets have to be made beforehand and their paths supplied as parameters.
+Refer to the section above on the MainControlly.py class for more details on the parameters.

+> controller.test_model('1', 'test1_Gabor', './dataset/HOG/asus_train', './dataset/HOG/asus_test')